 You should brake in a way that will keep your vehicle in a straight line and allow you to turn if it becomes necessary.
-You can use the "controlled braking" method or the "stab braking" method.
+Unless you have ABS on your vehicle, you can use the "controlled braking" method or the "stab braking" method.